percona/percona-server-mongodb-operator/source/openshift.rst

         $ echo -n 'plain-text-password' | base64

-   When you have completed adding the additional information, the secrets should be created or updated with the following command:
+   After editing the yaml file, the secrets should be created or updated with the following command:

    .. code:: bash